aglensmith/brocli/README.md

 ## Key Features

-Command aliases for quickly navigating to bookmarked pages:
+Bookmark aliases for quickly navigating to bookmarked pages:

 ![]()